Dalarna University's logo and link to the university's website

 A decision support system that incorporates price volatility in risk classifying regional food security

-Dalarna University, School of Technology and Business Studies, Microdata Analysis.
+Dalarna University, School of Information and Engineering, Microdata Analysis.

 2020 (English)In: International Journal of Risk Assessment and Management, ISSN 1466-8297, E-ISSN 1741-5241, Vol. 23, no 3/4, p.
 223-235Article in journal (Refereed) Published